scrapy/scrapy/docs/topics/settings.rst

 .. warning::

-    This is ignored when :class:`~scrapy.core.downloader.handlers.http2.H2DownloadHandler`
+    This setting is ignored by the
+    :class:`~scrapy.core.downloader.handlers.http2.H2DownloadHandler`
-    is set as ``https`` download handler in :setting:`DOWNLOAD_HANDLERS`.
-In case of data loss error the connection may be corrupted affecting other streams, hence all streams return with the ``ResponseFailed([InvalidBodyLengthError])`` failure.
+    download handler (see :setting:`DOWNLOAD_HANDLERS`).
+In case of a data loss error, the corresponding HTTP/2 connection may be corrupted, affecting other requests that use the same connection; hence, a ``ResponseFailed([InvalidBodyLengthError])`` failure is always raised for every request that was using that connection.

 .. setting:: DUPEFILTER_CLASS